Bears defeat UC Irvine, 4-1, to advance to ITA Kickoff Weekend title match.

-Last season, Mueller aided in getting the Bears back to another Big 12 regular season title, the program's 11th, and the round of 16 of the NCAA Championships.
-He helped groom two newcomers and two fellow Germans Patrick Pradella and Julian Lenz.
+In 2013, Mueller aided in getting the Bears back to another Big 12 regular season title, the program's 11th, and the round of 16 of the NCAA Championships.
+He helped groom newcomers Pradella and Lenz.
 Pradella finished the year as one of the nation's top 30 players and Lenz won the Big 12's Freshman of the Year honor.
 Overall, Mueller helped oversee BU to a 22-6 record, a 5-0 Big 12 mark and an end of the year rank of No. 12.

 In his first year as Knoll's full-time assistant, Mueller helped nurture one of the youngest teams in the country.
 With five freshmen, a sophomore, a junior and two seniors, the Bears finished the season with a 19-12 record.
 BU advanced to the finals of the Big 12 Championship and made it back to the NCAA Championship round of 16.
 With Mueller's help, freshman Mate Zsiga earned All-American honors in singles play.

 While serving as the volunteer assistant, Mueller completed his degree in finance and graduated in May of 2011.
 After graduation, he started work on his Master's in Sports Management.

 During his time as a player, the Bears won three Big 12 regular season titles, three Big 12 Championship crowns and made one NCAA semifinal and three NCAA quarterfinal appearances.